SYMM-IO/docs/hedger_docs/How To Implement Your Own Hedger For SYMMIO.md

     **Figure 1: Different Type of Communication Of hedger and PartyA**

-Intents are heart of the system so we need to get familiar with the lifecycle of that before going any further.
+Intents are the heart of the system so we need to get familiar with the lifecycle of an intent before going any further.
 Figure 2 illustrates the lifecycle of an intent.
 The dashed arrows represent actions taken by the hedger, and the solid arrows represent actions taken by Party A or a third party.
 The circles indicate the state of the intent.

 ![](./pngs/IntentTimeLine.drawio.png)